harness/developer-hub/kb/security-testing-orchestration/security-testing-orchestration-faqs.md

 The default workspace path is /harness.
 You can override this if you want to scan a subset of the workspace.

 ## How can user configure authentication for scans?
-Access Token (Orchestration scans): Use a Harness text secret for your encrypted token and reference it in the format <+secrets.getValue("my-access-token")>.
+Access Token (Orchestration scans): Use a Harness text secret for your encrypted token and reference it in the format <+secrets.getValue("myaccesstoken")>.
-Ingestion File: Provide the path to your scan results file (e.g., /shared/scan_results/myscan.latest.sarif).
+Ingestion File: Provide the path to your scan results file (e.g., /shared/scanresults/myscan.latest.sarif).

 ## WHich Snyk products are supported by STO?
 Snyk Open Source, Snyk Code, Snyk Container and Snyk infrastructure as Code

-## Is Snyk API is required while scanning iin STO?
+## Is Snyk API is required while scanning in STO?
 Yes, Snyk API is required for Snyk Code and Snyk Container scans.

 ## Are there any specific considerations for scanning a code repository?